Get exclusive member benefits & effect social change. Join Today

-A blood transfusion is when you receive blood via an intravenous (IV) line.
+When you get a blood transfusion, you receive blood via an intravenous (IV) line.
 Blood transfusions are sometimes necessary after an injury or surgery causes a high amount of blood loss.
 Some people need regular transfusions due to medical conditions such as hemophilia or cancer.
 This is called transfusion therapy.
-In some cases, a permanent IV can be put in place.

-According to the National Heart, Lung, and Blood Institute (NHLBI), about five million Americans need a blood transfusion each year (NHLBI, 2012).
+According to the National Heart, Lung, and Blood Institute, about 5 million Americans need a blood transfusion each year.

-Prior to any blood transfusion, laboratory tests must ensure that donor blood is compatible with the patient’s.
+Prior to any blood transfusion, laboratory tests must ensure that donor blood is compatible with yours.
 Transfusion therapy can take place in a hospital or outpatient transfusion center.

 Donated blood is thoroughly screened for infectious agents and other factors that may put you at risk.
 Although serious complications can happen, the procedure is considered safe.

 Sometimes, illness can make it difficult for your body to produce healthy blood.
 Some conditions that may require transfusion therapy include:

 We have different blood types according to the antigens in our blood cells.
 There are four main blood groups: O, A, B, and AB.